BilawalAhmed0900/PlayerLite/README.md

 You tell

 # Future thoughts
-* Addition of file when opened from Explorer
+* Addition of audio file to playlist when opened from Explorer
 * Maybe a new design overall